Richard Hermer, Baron Hermer: Earnings declaration controversy

 Amidst the conflicts of interest controversy, on 26 January, further criticism of Hermer occurred following revelations that he had not disclosed any earnings since he joined the government in July 2024.
 Ministers are usually required to declare earnings they receive once in their roles, but Hermer's office noted that this did not apply to earnings before he entered parliament, which raised the possibility that Hermer received payments in the previous six months from cases he took on before entering government through conditional fee arrangements.
 Jenrick wrote to the House of Lords standards commissioner in which he called for an investigation into Hermer to find whether any rules had been broken.
 In his letter, Jenrick said that it was noted with concern that there was the absence of any declarations from Hermer's work at Matrix Chambers from the register of interests, and described the omission as "particularly significant".
 When he appeared before the Justice select committee on 15 January, Hermer said that he was unable to recall whether he had acted under any conditional fee arrangements for certain clients.
 Hermer declined to declare any earnings from any time since he joined the government.

 Solicitor General Lucy Rigby and her predecessor Sarah Sackman both declared their earnings from previous legal work, which led to accusations of hypocrisy over Hermer's refusal to declare.
 On 28 January, Hermer was accused of breaking convention by Robert Buckland and former Attorney General Michael Ellis.
-Ellis said that it was an extraordinarily and highly irregular situation, whilst Buckland said that Hermer was bound by House of Lords code of conduct.
+Ellis said that it was an extraordinarily and highly irregular situation, whilst Buckland said that Hermer was bound by the House of Lords code of conduct.
 On 29 January, the commissioner told Jenrick that there was no breach and no grounds to investigate.